This lesson will cover the following topics:

 02 Passing Parameters

-Parameters can be used to prepopulate forms, for example, if the account ID equals a particular value, a Salesforce get will run to populate the form with data saved in Salesforce.
+Parameters can be used to prepopulate forms; for example, if the account ID equals a particular value, a Salesforce Get will populate the form with data saved in Salesforce.

 The following was configured: